thanhtoan1742/ganh/docs/rule.md

 ### Move

-A piece can move along the edges speicified on the board to an empty itersection.
+A piece can move along the edges specified on the board to an empty intersection.

 #### Carry

 A piece move into an intersection between 2 opponent's pieces and form a line with those 2 pieces -> turn those 2 pieces to yours.

 #### Surround

 Surround the opponent's pieces in a way that they can't be moved -> turn those pieces to yours.

 #### Open

-If your move gives the opponent an oppotunity to carry, your opponent has to carry
+If you moves your piece and the opponent has a chance to carry by moving to initial position of the piece you moved, your opponent has to carry by moving their piece to that position.